liupfskygre/metagenomics-workshop-1/source/16S-analysis/16S_analysis.rst

 ========================================
 Community analysis using rRNA gene reads
 ========================================
-In this exercise we will analyse the taxonomic composition of your sample by utilising 16S rRNA encoding sequence reads.
-Partial 16S rRNA genes will be extracted from the reads using the program sortmeRNA and these will subsequenctly be classified using the RDP classifier.
-Finally, the results will be visualised with the interactive program KRONA.
+In this exercise we will analyse the taxonomic composition of your sample by utilising reads containing parts of 16S rRNA genes.
+Partial 16S rRNA genes will be extracted from the reads using the program sortmeRNA_ and these will subsequenctly be classified using the RDP_ classifier.
+Finally, the results will be visualised with the interactive program KRONA_.

 SortmeRNA